Monarchy of Monaco: Powers of the prince

 Monaco, along with Liechtenstein and Vatican City, is one of only three states in Western Europe where the monarch still plays an active role in day-to-day politics.

 The Prince of Monaco exercises his authority in accordance with the Constitution and laws.
 He represents the principality in foreign relations, and any revision, either total or partial, of the Constitution must be jointly agreed to by the monarch and the National Council.

 Legislative power is divided between the Prince who initiates the laws, and the National Council which votes on them.
 Executive power is retained by the monarch, who has veto power over all legislation proposed by the National Council.

 The minister of state and the Government Council are directly responsible to the Prince for the administration of the principality.

 Judiciary powers also belong to the monarch.
-The present Constitution states that the prince has full authority in the courts and tribunals which render justice in his or her name.
+The present Constitution states that the prince has full authority in the courts and tribunals which render justice in their name.

 Pursuant to Article 16 of the 1962 Constitution, the Prince confers orders, titles and other distinctions (see Awards and decorations of Monaco) as the fons honorum of the Principality of Monaco.

 In 2005, The New York Times reported that loyalty to the princely family is fierce; few residents of Monaco want to be quoted saying anything negative about the monarchy.

 Compensation

-The princely family receives annual allocation from the budget of Monaco, €43.5 million in 2015.
+The princely family receives an annual allocation from the budget of Monaco, which was €43.5 million in 2015.